 "Mary L. Underwood, who has been a published journalist and columnist for more than 20 years, is new to the world of horror.
 “Horror stories have always really scared me,” she explained.
 “Maybe that is the secret to my success.
 I really do feel the fright and transfer it to the page.”
 Most recently Mary has been published in VICIOUS SPIRITS, an anthology of ghost stories with her 9,000 word short story, THE CHORES, and in VICIOUS BITES, an anthology of vampire stories where her 10,000 word story, THE BELIEVER, won the “best new vampire concept” award.
 Both these stories are now available as digital downloads for your e-reader."

-I am honored to be a fellow author with Mary and some other talented authors in the anthology I Believe In Werewolves by Netbound Publishing.
-I feel that her tale For The Good Of The Fatherland is one of the best stories in I Believe In Werewolves.
+I am honored to be a fellow author with Mary and some other talented authors in the anthology I Believe In Werewolves from Netbound Publishing.
+I feel that her tale For The Good Of the Fatherland is one of the best stories in this tome.
 Read it and you'll see what I'm talking about.

 Teeth, fangs and claws, rent flesh, and howls in the night send fear as the creatures that were once men bring terror and death to those they encounter.
 Werewolves, vicious demons of the night, hunt for prey as their hell curse drives them to a destiny undreamed by them as men.